China calls US 'main instigator' of Ukraine crisis - ExBulletin

 China calls US ‘main instigator’ of Ukraine crisis

-LONDON, Aug 10 (Reuters) – China, which Russia has sought as an ally since it was unwelcome by the West during its invasion of Ukraine, has called the United States the “main instigator” of the crisis.
+China, which Russia has been seeking as an ally since it received a bad reception from the West over its invasion of Ukraine, called the United States “main instigator” of the crisis.

 In an interview with Russian state news agency TASS published on Wednesday, Chinese Ambassador to Moscow Zhang Hanhui accused Washington of pushing Russia into a corner with repeated expansions of the defense alliance. of NATO and support for forces seeking to align Ukraine with the European Union. rather than Moscow.